Azure/Accelerator-Gaming/Game Server Hosting/Terraform/Azure Kubernetes Service/README.md

 ### Game Server Hosts Architecture

-This scenario deploys Game Server Hosts using Virtual Machine Scale Sets in a Spoke Virtual Network.
+This scenario deploys Game Server Hosts using Azure Kubernetes Service in a Spoke Virtual Network.
 This solution deploys a new:

 - Spoke Network resources
   - Virtual Network